TosinAremu/My_LITA_Project/README.md

 The dataset for analysis will be selected from open-source platforms provided as part of the course.
 I will ensure that the data is relevant to the problem statement and is well suited for analysis.

 ### Tools Used:
+Throughout the training, I will be using the following tools and software.

-- Microsoft Excel for Data Cleaning, Analysis and visualisation
+- Microsoft Excel
+    1. For Data Cleaning
+    2. For Analysis and
+    3. visualisation
 - SQL - Structured Query Language for Querying of Data
 - Github for Portfolio Building